Negative official cash rate

 The main purpose for introducing a negative policy rate is different across countries.
 In general, negative interest rates have been effective in supporting economic activity by keeping downward pressure on interest rates and exchange rates.

 Zero interest rate floors on benchmark rates with a negative OCR

 Throughout 2020, there appears to have been an increase in the use of interest rate floors in business lending in New Zealand.
 Interest rate floors apply a minimum interest rate to an otherwise floating-rate loan.

 When businesses borrow from banks at a floating rate, the interest rates they pay are sometimes expressed as a benchmark market rate plus a fixed spread.
 The floating rate rises if the benchmark rate rises, and falls if the benchmark rate falls.
 If the loan contract contains a zero-floor on the benchmark rate, the interest rate that the borrower pays the bank cannot fall below the fixed spread, even if the benchmark rate falls below zero.

-- Firstly, interest rate floors could reduce the transmission of a negative OCR via the bank lending channel.
+- Interest rate floors could reduce the transmission of negative OCR via the bank lending channel.
 Loans with zero interest rate floors act like fixed rate loans when the floor is binding, as would likely be the case with a negative OCR.

-- Secondly, interest rate floors in loan contracts could create hedging inefficiencies if borrowers do not have access to products to appropriately hedge their risk.
+- Interest rate floors in loan contracts could create hedging inefficiencies if borrowers do not have access to products to appropriately hedge their risk.
 Traditional hedging products may no longer provide an effective hedge.